maxomedia/mxm-gulp/README.md

 - `gulp tinypng` Minify any images (.png, .jpg) dropped at `src/tinypng`.
 - [BrowserSync](https://github.com/BrowserSync/browser-sync)
 - Build and reload on save
-- Separate DEV and STAGE builds to speed up development
+- Separate DEV and STAGE builds to speed up development.
+Add `:dev` to any task to start it in dev mode or `:stage`.
+For example `gulp less:stage` for a minified build.
 - Error logging with windows notification and in the console